davej23/scc411-project/README.md

 + Creates Hive shell command for creating table and ingesting data
 + Must have input csv file with first row as column names
 + Example of what is run in terminal: 'hive -e "use DB1; select * from TABLE1;"'

+# To Do
++ Output datasets without index column and without column names